Leading with Vision

 Elizabeth Truong, Chief Financial Officer

-Elizabeth has thirty years of diversified business and financial experience.
-She received her MBA at Babson College.
-Previously, she joined a start- up company and as a Managing Partner and Chief Investment Officer, she assisted in growing the company to $1 billion corporation- one of the largest multifamily companies in the country.
-She retired from her position and dedicated herself to giving back to the community, making a move to the nonprofit arena.
-She was also Past President of Impact the Palm Beaches 2021-2022.
+Elizabeth received her MBA at Babson College and has thirty years of diversified business and financial experience.
+As a Managing Partner and Chief Investment Officer, she assisted in growing a company to $1 billion corporation - one of the largest multifamily companies in the country.
+She retired from her position and dedicated herself to giving back to the community as CFO at CFCC.
+Elizabeth is Past President of Impact the Palm Beaches 2021-2022.

 .